 The consequences could also be fatal since daytime sleepiness puts you at a higher risk of getting into a car accident.

-The constant drop in oxygen levels in your blood resulting from sleep apnea puts a strain on your cardiovascular system, increasing your chances of developing high blood pressure.
+The constant drop in oxygen levels in your blood resulting from sleep apnea puts a strain on your cardiovascular system, increasing your chances of developing high blood pressure.1

 Get More Info: Can Sleep Apnea Kill You?

-Type 2 Diabetes is a long-term condition that affects how the body uses sugar to fuel itself.
+Type 2 diabetes3 is a long-term condition that affects how the body uses sugar to fuel itself.
 Many people living with diabetes have to regularly take insulin to help regulate their blood glucose levels since their pancreas does not produce enough insulin naturally or because their body has developed a resistance to insulin.
-Sleep apnea could raise your risk of developing Type 2 Diabetes or becoming insulin-resistant.
+Sleep apnea could raise your risk of developing type 2 diabetes or becoming insulin-resistant.1

-Sleep apnea could also result in developing a disorder known as Metabolic Syndrome.
-People with this condition may experience high blood pressure, abnormal levels of cholesterol, an expanded waist, high blood sugar, and an increased risk of heart disease.
+Sleep apnea could also result in developing a disorder known as metabolic syndrome.
+People with this condition may experience high blood pressure, abnormal levels of cholesterol, an expanded waist, high blood sugar, and an increased risk of heart disease.1

-Folks with sleep apnea may experience issues with their liver, including abnormal test results and scarring, which is a form of nonalcoholic liver disease.
+People with sleep apnea may experience issues with their liver, including abnormal test results and scarring, which is a form of nonalcoholic liver disease.1

 Vocal disruptions like gasping for air or persistent snoring could cause your partner to lose sleep as well.
 Not only could this affect their well-being, but it may also create tension in your relationship.

-Although sleep apnea is more common in adults, kids may also experience this disorder, which is estimated to affect 1-4 percent of children.
+Although sleep apnea is more common in adults, kids may also experience this disorder, which is estimated to affect 1-4 percent4 of children.
 Sleep apnea is most common among kids ages 2-8.

 Untreated sleep apnea among children may lead to mood problems, inattentiveness, hyperactivity, and poor impulse control.
 These kids are also put at a higher risk of developing cardiovascular disease later in life.